nikolim/katacoda-scenarios/ansible-mern/intro.md

-Ansible is an IT automation tool that handles cloud provisioning, configuration management, and application deployment.
+Nowadays, various DevOps tools are created, making development process faster and more convenient.
+You may need many different tools in DevOps, each requires you to set up and manage configurations.
+If you have multiple servers, this process can become even more annoying.

-Mern is a web development stack, consisting of MongoDB, Express, React, and Node.JS.
+This is when Ansible come up.
+Ansible is a tool that helps you to automate application deployment, configuration management, cloud provisioning, and so on.

-In this tutorial, you will learn how to use ansible automating the setup of MERN.
+There are already many tutorials about the basic operations of Ansible.
+In this tutorial, we want to take you one step further, teaching you how to use Ansible to automate the setup of MERN, a popular tech stack used for faster deployment of full-stack web applications.